gpbl/react-day-picker/docs/Examples.md

 If you want to play with the examples, setup the repo and the app:

-1. Setup the repo and the app (remember to run `npm install` from the root:
+1. Setup the repo and the app (remember to run `npm run build` from the root):

 ```
 git clone https://github.com/gpbl/react-day-picker.git